Call now: 252-767-6166

 2008 rack mount SSD Performance Statistics

-SearchStorage has done a comprehensive survey of rack mount SSD vendors, and lists these SSD rack mount vendors, with this showing the fastest rack-mount SSD devices (as of May 15, 2008):
+SearchStorage has done a comprehensive survey of rack mount SSD vendors, and lists these SSD rack mount vendors, with this showing the fastest rack-mount SSD devices:

 manufacturer model technology interface performance metrics and notes